Cais/opus-primus/readme.txt

 == Screenshots ==

 == Basic FAQ ==
+Q: I just updated to version 1.3, what could be causing these child-theme errors?
+With version 1.3 of Opus Primus the calls to the classes were changed from using `require_once` to `locate_template`.
+This then followed files being updated from calling the class global variable to creating a "new" class instance as needed.
+This is expected to provide better child-theme compatibility going forward and only be a one-time correction for existing child-themes.

 Q: What are Stanzas?
 Stanzas are meant to add additional functionality specifically to Opus Primus by either using specific Opus Primus assets, such as a particular font face; or, by